Food Allergies & Special Diets

 - Vegetarian and Vegan

 To stay up-to-date on Cornell Food Allergy and Special Diets, please join our mailing list by emailing firstname.lastname@example.org from the email address you'd like to receive messages with the word join in the subject of the message.
 Please leave the body of the message blank.

 We recognize that there are a variety of health conditions that may impact your food choices.
 We can work with you to find appropriate meal options across campus.

 Cornell Dining has taken many steps to be allergy-friendly and inclusive, including having a wide variety of options in each dining facility (including gluten-free options).

 Based on your specific situation, we may need to make a personalized dietary plan to make sure your needs are met.
 Visit the SDS website to learn how to register for dietary-related disability/chronic health accommodations and/or modifications.

 Cornell Dining is committed to providing options and information to all of our guests with different dietary preferences.
-All menu items in Cornell’s Residential Dining Rooms are labeled for the following major allergens: milk, egg, fish, nuts, peanuts, shellfish, soy, and sesame.
+All menu items in Cornell’s Residential Dining Rooms are labeled for the following major allergens: milk, egg, fish, tree nuts (excluding coconut), coconut, peanuts, shellfish, soy, and sesame.
 We also label for gluten.
 See below for an example of a label you would see in one of our dining units.

 Cornell Dining makes every attempt to identify ingredients that may cause allergic reactions for those with food allergies.
 Every effort is made to instruct our food production staff on the severity of food allergies, and to label items with possible allergen-containing ingredients.
 However, there is always a risk of contamination and the possibility that manufacturers of the commercial foods we use could change the formulation at any time, without notice.
 Customers concerned with food allergies need to be aware of these risks.Cornell Dining is committed to providing options and information to all of our guests with different dietary preferences.